TAYLOR’S LIBRARY OPERATION HOURS

-Taylor's Libraries (Lakeside Campus and Taylor's Clinical School) will be closed effective 24th May 2021 (Monday) until further notice.
+Taylor's Library (both at the Lakeside Campus and Taylor’s Clinical School) will resume its operation from 15th October 2021.
 Please refer to the latest announcement via Library Website at https://taylorslibrary.taylors.edu.my and Library social media (Facebook & Instagram).
-This follows the announcement of online learning commencing Monday, 24th May 2021.

 See what's available in our library

 Management Information Systems: Managing the Digital Firm provides the most comprehensive overview of information systems used by business firms today, while drawing connections between MIS and business performance.

 The Laudons are known for their outstanding real-world case studies, which describe how well-known companies use IT to solve problems and achieve business objectives.
 Students develop sought-after skills, such as leading IS-related management discussions and using IT to meet bottom-line results.